esturcke/functional-programming-erlang/README.md

 > See whether you can make both a direct recursive and a tail recursive definition.
 > Which do you think is better?
 Why?

 `bits:bits/1` is the regular recursive version.
-It adds 1 if the number is odd to a recusive call counting the number of bits of the number divided by 2.
+It adds 1 if the number is odd to a recursive call counting the number of bits of the number divided by 2.

-`bits:bits2/1` uses the same algorithm but with an accumilator and tail recusive call.
+`bits:bits2/1` uses the same algorithm but with an accumulator and tail recursive call.

 On large numbers `bits:bits2/1` is faster.
 I suspect this is because it reuses the stack for the recursive call.